-- Security – as your workforce becomes more physical ‘dispersed’ it is of key importance to protect access to corporate information as well as the assets and tools used to do so
+- Security – as your workforce becomes more physically ‘dispersed’ it is of key importance to protect access to corporate information as well as the assets and tools used to do so.

-- Performance – your staff expect the same, or at least a similar, performance when working remotely as they get in the (traditional) office.
+- Performance – your staff expect the same, or at least a similar, performance, when working remotely, as they get in the (traditional) office.
 Consistency is key.
-Colleagues get increasingly frustrated if the experience degrades, or varies greatly, depending on the specific location/time/device used, to access the corporate tools and information needed to work.
+Colleagues get increasingly frustrated if the experience degrades, or varies greatly, depending on the specific location/time/device used, to access the corporate applications and data needed to work.

 - Usability (End User Experience) – Tech must be easy to use and give the user the sense of having that ‘leverage’, which helps him or her to perform better with less effort.
 All user interfaces to applications, tools or data should be intuitive and increasingly less complex to learn and understand.
 Choosing the right application ‘landscape’ for your organisation is key, as well as providing the most intuitive ways to access and use these.
 Many companies have too many applications, which can do similar things, so it is paramount to implement processes that either dictate or recommend the best tools for the job.